Maria Luisa Monteiro da Cunha: Education

 Originally trained as a dentist, she began studying library science in 1940.
-After receiving a scholarship from the American Library Association, she studied at Columbia University School of Library Science.
+After receiving a scholarship from the American Library Association, she studied at the Columbia University School of Library Service.
 During her studies, she developed a set of principles that eventually became the framework for Brazilian cataloging.
 She also represented Columbia University at the First Conference of Librarians of the Americas in 1947.

 Work

-After seven years at the São Paulo Municipal Library, she became the Director of the University of São Paulo Central Library, a position she held for twenty nine years.
-In 1965, she joined a committee which would that created the School for Communications and Arts at the university.
+After seven years at the São Paulo Municipal Library, she became the Director of the University of São Paulo Central Library, a position she held for twenty-nine years.
+In 1965, she joined a committee which would create the School for Communications and Arts at the university.
 During this time, she also became an active member of the Brazilian Committee of Library Technical Services, where she worked with the International Federation of Library Associations and Institutions on international cataloging principles and the revision of International Standard Bibliographic Description.